nikitazuevblago/NLP_stocks/data/README.txt

 ##############################################################################################################################################################################
 ENGLISH
-The data is collected on auctions in popular North American companies starting from the date of the introduction of accounting and until the closing of trading on 2023-09-07.
+The data is collected on trades in popular North American companies for 60 days with an interval of 5 minutes.
 List of companies with decryption:
 AAPL - Apple
 AMAZON - Amazon